sPHENIX-Collaboration/analysis/PhotonJet/README.md

 ## Basic intro and how to get started

 This analysis package is designed to be run over with the main sPHENIX G4 macro, Fun4All_G4_sPHENIX.C.
 When written, it was made to be run over dedicated PYTHIA direct photon-jet events that were output into HEPMC format, although in principle any input that works with Fun4All_G4_sPHENIX.C should work.
+The standard "generic" PYTHIA triggers can be used to generate events, i.e. the PHPy8ParticleTrigger set to find photons and the PHPy8JetTrigger set to find jets of your choosing.

 In order to run the macro and include the PhotonJet analysis package, the following steps should be taken: